ICOS-Carbon-Portal/pylib/docs/examples.md

 The function to get the station id's might be something you will use a lot.
 Based on a station id you can get all the dobj id's (PID/URI) and hence access to the data.
 So if you have no idea whatsoever what stations are available, you came to the right place:

 	from icoscp.station import station

-	stationList = station.getIdList()  # returns a Pandas DataFrame
+	stationList = station.getIdList()  # Returns a Pandas DataFrame.
-	stationList.columns  # what information do we get back?
+	stationList.columns  # What information do we get back?

 Index(['uri', 'id', 'name', 'country', 'lat', 'lon', 'elevation', 'project',
        'theme'],